Elliptic function: History

 Shortly after the development of infinitesimal calculus the theory of elliptic functions was started by the Italian mathematician Giulio di Fagnano and the Swiss mathematician Leonhard Euler.
 When they tried to calculate the arc length of a lemniscate they encountered problems involving integrals that contained the square root of polynomials of degree 3 and 4.
 It was clear that those so called elliptic integrals could not be solved using elementary functions.
 Fagnano observed an algebraic relation between elliptic integrals, what he published in 1750.
 Euler immediately generalized Fagnano's results and posed his algebraic addition theorem for elliptic integrals.

 Except for a comment by Landen his ideas were not pursued until 1786, when Legendre published his paper Mémoires sur les intégrations par arcs d’ellipse.
 Legendre subsequently studied elliptic integrals and called them elliptic functions.
-Legendre introduced a three-fold classification –three kinds– which was a crucial simplification of the rather complicated theory at that time.
+Legendre introduced a three-fold classification – three kinds – which was a crucial simplification of the rather complicated theory at that time.
 Other important works of Legendre are: Mémoire sur les transcendantes elliptiques (1792), Exercices de calcul intégral (1811–1817), Traité des fonctions elliptiques (1825–1832).
 Legendre's work was mostly left untouched by mathematicians until 1826.

 Subsequently, Niels Henrik Abel and Carl Gustav Jacobi resumed the investigations and quickly discovered new results.
 At first they inverted the elliptic integral function.
 Following a suggestion of Jacobi in 1829 these inverse functions are now called elliptic functions.
 One of Jacobi's most important works is Fundamenta nova theoriae functionum ellipticarum which was published 1829.
 The addition theorem Euler found was posed and proved in its general form by Abel in 1829.
-Note that in those days the theory of elliptic functions and the theory of doubly periodic functions were considered to be different theories.
-They were brought together by Briout and Bouquet in 1856.
+In those days the theory of elliptic functions and the theory of doubly periodic functions were considered to be different theories.
+They were brought together by Briot and Bouquet in 1856.
 Gauss discovered many of the properties of elliptic functions 30 years earlier but never published anything on the subject.